Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 - Cook eggs thoroughly.

-Collect eggs daily, and place them right in the refrigerator.
+Collect eggs daily, and place them right in the refrigerator or store them at room temperature.
 Temperature fluctuations can contribute to an egg going bad.

 This can happen when they are laying on the counter going bad too.
 So watch out!
 Because this explosion STINKS!